google/flax/docs/flip/2434-general-metadata.md

 ## Motivation

 Generally, there is no way in Flax to track metadata for variables across lifted transformations.
 Axis metadata is used to keep track of semantic information about axes into other (Flax independent) APIs.
 For example, optimizers like AdaFactor can be configured on a per-axis level and partitioning APIs in JAX like xmap or pjit require per variable annotations to map effectiently to parallel hardware.

-Currently, there is experimental support for partitioning annotations which requires using dedicated wrapper around lifted transforms that change axes (``nn.scan``, ``nn.vmap``) and a special APIs to create variables (``param_with_axes`` and ``variable_with_axes``).
+Currently, there is an experimental [API](https://github.com/google/flax/blob/main/flax/linen/partitioning.py) supporting partitioning annotations with wrappers around lifted transforms that change axes (``nn.scan_with_axes``, ``nn.vmap_with_axes``) and a special APIs to create variables (``param_with_axes`` and ``variable_with_axes``).
-The experimental partitioning API stores the metadata in a seperate collection named "[collection]_axes".
+The experimental partitioning API stores the metadata in a separate collection named "[collection]_axes".

 The experimental API has a number of shortcomings that we like to solve:
 1. The current API works for tracking PartitionSpecs but not for other types of metadata like optimizer annotations.